The Ritual Killer

-The Ritual Killer is an American action-thriller film directed by George Gallo.
-It stars Cole Hauser and Morgan Freeman.
-It was released by Screen Media on March 10, 2023.
+The Ritual Killer is a 2023 American action-thriller film directed by George Gallo.
+It stars Morgan Freeman and Cole Hauser.
+It was released by Screen Media and Redbox Entertainment on March 10, 2023.

 Premise

-Unable to process the death of his daughter, Detective Boyd embarks on a hunt for a serial killer who murders according to a brutal tribal ritual known as Muti.
-The only person who can help Boyd is Professor Mackles, an anthropologist hiding an unspeakable secret.
+Unable to process the death of his daughter, and suicide of his wife, Clinton, Mississippi Homicide Detective Lucas Boyd embarks on a hunt for a serial killer who murders according to a brutal tribal ritual known as Muti.
+The only person who can help Boyd is Dr. Mackles, an anthropologist and local college professor hiding an unspeakable secret.